- Download our Moving to Sweden Guide (PDF)

 Expats should be aware of animals when driving in Sweden.
 Deer and moose often wander out of the woods and into the road.
 A collision with a moose can be fatal.
 If a driver hits and injures an animal and it runs off into the woods, they are required by law to mark the spot where it ran into the woods and then report the incident to the police, so that tracking dogs can find the injured animal.

-Expats who have lived in Sweden for more than one year will have to apply for a Swedish driving licence.
+Expats can use their valid national driving licence in Sweden for up to one year.
+Following this, expats will have to apply for a Swedish driving licence.
 Expats will have to pass a series of tests, including an ice-driving test, in order to get a Swedish driving licence.
-Expats holding a Swiss or Japanese driving licence can exchange their licence for a Swedish one without taking any driving tests, but they must meet the medical requirements and undergo an eye test.
+Nationals of certain countries are allowed to simply exchange their licence for a Swedish one without taking any driving tests, but they must meet the medical requirements and undergo an eye test.

 Air travel in Sweden

 Stockholm-Arlanda is the busiest airport in Sweden and many domestic airlines are based there.
 However, there are over 30 domestic airports in Sweden.
 Domestic flights can be super expensive, but discounts for students and those who book in advance are available.
 Sweden’s national airline is Air Sweden.